Vuyani00/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the working directory
+Script that lists the contents in the current working directory